pwrzosek/tJMagnonHolon/docs/src/guide.md

 ```

 !!! warn "Convergence"
-    To make sure there are no poorly converged values, it is always good to check `convergenceInfo`.
+    To make sure that there are no poorly converged values, it is always good to check `convergenceInfo`.
     ```Julia
     println(convergenceInfo)
     ```
-    Norm of residual far from zero indicate poorly converged value.
+    Norms of residuals close to zero indicate well converged values.

-If you calculate only few eigenvalues, this situation is unlikely to happen, but in case you cannot converge desired number of eigenvalues, you may need to increase dimension of Krylov subspace.
+If you calculate only few eigenvalues, it is unlikely to happen, but in case you cannot converge desired number of eigenvalues, you may need to increase dimension of Krylov subspace.
 You can achieve this by setting keyword argument `kryldim` to value higher than 30 (which is default value).
 You can also set value smaller than 30 to save memory e.g. when looking for the lowest eigenvalue (and eigenvector) of a large system.
 Remember that `kryldim` cannot be smaller than `howmany`.